MicrosoftDocs/core-docs.pt-BR/CONTRIBUTING.md

 There are several ways to use DocFX, and most of them are covered in the [DocFX getting started guide](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).
 The following instructions use the [command-line based](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) version of the tool.
 If you are comfortable with other ways listed on the link above, feel free to use those.

 **Note:** Currently DocFX requires the .NET Framework on Windows or Mono (for Linux or macOS).
 We hope to port it to .NET Core in the future.

-You can build and preview the resulting site locally using a built-in web server.
-Navigate to the `cpp-docs\docs` folder on your machine and type the following command:

-> docfx -t default --serve

-This starts the local preview on [localhost:8080](http://localhost:8080).
-You can then view the changes by going to `http://localhost:8080/[path]`, such as `http://localhost:8080/cpp/visual-cpp-in-visual-studio.html`.

-**Note:** the local preview currently doesn't contain any themes at the moment so the look and feel won't be the same as in the documentation site.
-We're working towards fixing that experience.
-We also use some custom extensions for embedded video, notes, and included documents, that won't be visible in the preview.

 ## Contributing to samples